electron/rfcs/text/0016-save-restore-window-state.md

 <br/>

-BaseWindowConstructorOptions schema - This would be passed by the developer in the BaseWindowConstructorOptions/BrowserWindowConstructorOptions
+`BaseWindowConstructorOptions` schema - This would be passed by the developer in the `BaseWindowConstructorOptions`/`BrowserWindowConstructorOptions`

 ```json
 {